-Escape and avoidance are understandable reactions to anxiety…if you are immediate, life-threatening danger.
+Escape and avoidance are understandable reactions to anxiety…if you are in immediate, life-threatening danger.
 The problem is that in your current situation, these reactions that are meant to keep you safe are actually maintaining and strengthening the anxiety and interfering with your ability to live a full and meaningful life.

 Types of escape and avoidance can also include rules/rituals, superstitions, support people/objects, distractions, fighting the fear.
 It might also include things that seem helpful at first like telling yourself, “Don’t think about it.
 Focus on your breathing, not your anxiety.
 Just get through this.”